felipemassuia/knowledge-base/Azure/AZ-900/README.md

 * Department spending quota alerts.
 ### Purpose of tags
 ###### Tags are another way, such as resource groups and subscription, to organize resources in Azure.

+---
+## Features and tools in Azure for governance and compliance
+### Microsoft Purview
+### Azure Policy
+### Resource Locks
+###### In Azure, there is a service known as Resources Locks.
+You can use it as an additional layer of security when changing or deleting a resource accidentally.
+If you apply a lock in a resource, you must remove the lock before apply the change in the resource.
+If you apply a lock to a resource group, all the resources will be applied with the lock.
+### Service Trust Portal